dinh/dashboard-sample/README.md

 {% endmacro %}
 ```

-Let's quickly explain each of the `hx-` attributes:
+Let's quickly explain each of the `hx-` attributes shown:

 1. `hx-post`: This will be a post request to the `/chart/cum_returns` endpoint.
 2. `hx-trigger`: determines that the post request will occur on a click event